CGPA Calculator – Multi-Semester, Instant & Free

 Plan Your Target CGPA

 Use the Target CGPA section to find out exactly what GPA you need in your remaining credits to hit your desired CGPA.
-The result updates automatically as you type.

 6